 Promoters are not the Company’s trustees or agents.
 He behaves in a fiduciary capacity for the Company.
 He takes action to create the company and pays the preliminary costs associated with incorporation, such as registration fees, stamp duty, and professional fees.

-The four categories of promoters are as follows:
+There are various types of promoters in business.
+The four categories of promoter in company law are as follows:

 1. Professional Promoters